KoboldM/sterling-ox-exercise/README.md

         5. Connected the project to Vercel
         6. Deployed Vercel to the repository and main branch of the project

+    Sidenote: I admit the quality of the project could be higher, but it took me some time to learn how Supabase works, trying to debug ShadCN to javascript ( which I opted to use instead of learning TypeScript at the same time for the project because it'd take too long if I tried to maximize both at the same time [but could've been better in hindsight]).
+It also didn't help that I didn't have a lot of free time the entire week to work on this.

 ## How to run locally
     1. Clone the project
     2. Use the command prompt to enter the directory